-It’s not easy to put together a Top 10 Best Waterfalls of the World List because it’s completely subjective and limited to each person’s experience with the falls being named.
+It’s not easy to put together a Top 10 Best Waterfalls of the World List (and show you how to visit them) because it’s completely subjective and limited to each person’s experience with the falls being named.

 Heck, even my wife and I couldn’t agree on our own favorites.